Last Updated on

-The CWB Connelly Aspect Slalom Water Ski comes in two editions- both the 2016 and 2017 models.
+The CWB Connelly Aspect Slalom Water Ski is a model that is renewed each year.
 The Aspect has a wider frames which gives you more options for tricks and moves at the max speed of 28mph.
 They’ve designed them to distribute weight better and decrease the drag.

 Another model from Connelly are their HP Waterski Swerve, outfitted with a rear toe strap for added handling.
 Unlike many of the water skis on our list, these are designed with the acrylic base, handcrafted in the USA.
 These are stable and beginner friendly, made for speeds of up to 30 degrees.